CAPE COD and the islands YACHT CHARTERS

 Edgartown Harbor – This whaling center, founded in 1642, is known for beautiful streets lined with fine Greek Revival homes.
 It is a must-see stop for elegant shops and fine dining, and was the setting for Steven Spielberg’s acclaimed movie Jaws in 1975.
 You can experience “Jawsfest” in August.

 Menemsha Basin (Clambake) – Your captain may want to take you to lovely Menemsha Basin for a family-style clam bake on the beach!
-You don’t want to miss this rustic (and delicious) New England dining experience.
+You don’t want to miss this rustic (and delicious) New England dining experience or the island’s world class sunset.

 Tarpaulin Cove – Throw the water toys overboard!
 Splash around in secluded Tarpaulin Cove, where time stands still and nature envelopes your senses.